kgashok/CodeOrDie/CoDE/pset2.md

   - Fibonacci numbers (non-memoized, and memoized)

 **Iteration 3**
- - Get a good mentor
+ - Get a good mentor and ask him to coach you on more [challenges][Mentor20]
    - Stroustrup: "A good mentor is the best help a student can have; maybe that's why they are not easy to find.” http://buff.ly/Z4kqLr #4thR
  - Get more challenging problems
  - Solve it along with him - watch him over his shoulder

+[Mentor20]:http://goo.gl/I3nHp1  "20 problems for Mentoring"